cyberoblivion/co-blog/_posts/2024-04-28-add-vuejs-to-jekyll.markdown

 date:   2024-10-28 11:34:44 -0400
 categories: jekyll update vuejs
 permalink: /howto/add-vuejs-to-jekyll/
-description: "Learn how to enhance your Jekyll site with Vue.js for dynamic, interactive content"
+description: "Discover how to integrate Vue.js into your Jekyll site for adding dynamic elements, such as live previews and interactive components.
+This guide explores the essentials, benefits, and challenges of enhancing static Jekyll pages with Vue.js."
 ---